ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose.png)](rose.png) ![==&gt;](../img_www/plus.gif) [![\[IM Output\]](hald_sepia.png)](hald_sepia.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](rose_hald_sepia.png)](rose_hald_sepia.png)

-Of course if you can apply a specific color modification to a Hald image, you can also apply it to the actual image directly too.
+Of course, if you can apply a specific color modification to a Hald image, you can also apply it to the actual image directly too.
-But you can now save your color modifications to reuse them, and can then be applied as many times as like.
+But you can now save your color modifications to reuse them, and then apply as many times as like.
-That means you can spend your effort on the halt, and save it for the future.
+That means you can spend your effort on the hald, and save it for the future.

 You can also send, or download Hald CLUT images for other people and even other applications.
 You could even directly edit the colors in a Hald, using an image editor like "`Gimp`" or "`Photoshop`", or if saved in a [Enumerated Pixel Text Image](../files/#txt) use a plain text editor!
-All this is especially the case for very complex color modifications
+All this is especially the case for very complex color modifications.

 *Please mail me any Hald CLUT images you have found interesting or useful, and I will example them here.
 You will be credited, here as well!*